Time-energy uncertainty relation from subcycle mode vacuum fluctuations of a quantum field

-In general, the expectation value of a number operator corresponding to a specific mode of a quantum field cannot be immediately assumed to have any clear physical meaning.
-It is important to assign an operational meaning to this quantity---namely, it should be possible to probe these excitations using a particle detector in some physical regime \cite{birrell1984quantum,unruh1984happens,takagi1986vacuum,sriramkumar2002probes,wald1994quantum}.
-For mathematical simplicity, we will not work explicitly with a realistic detection scheme, and we instead consider an Unruh-DeWitt (UDW) detector---the simplest model of a particle detector in QFT.
-In this work, we will specifically employ a rapidly-switched harmonic oscillator UDW detector, coupled linearly to the conjugate field $\hat\pi$.
-This has been shown to serve as a useful toy model for a realistic detection scheme using electro-optic sampling \cite{onoe2022realizing}.
+It can be shown that the average particle number of these Gaussian modes in the field vacuum is given by (see Ref. \cite{onoe2022realizing} for the definition of $\theta_g$)

-Consider an idealized harmonic oscillator system with an energy gap of $\omega_u$, i.e. with free Hamiltonian
+where $\hat n_g\equiv \hat a_g^\dagger\hat a_g$ and $\langle \cdot \rangle$ denotes expectation value in the field vacuum.
+We note that the expected particle content \eqref{eq10:average particle number} is generally nonzero for any Gaussian mode.
+In the narrowband regime ($\omega_0\gg \sigma$), the overlap of the mode function \eqref{eq9 Gaussian spectral coeffs} into the negative frequency domain will be sufficiently small so that $\langle \hat n_g \rangle \approx 0$.
+However, in the subcycle regime, the overlap into negative frequencies can become appreciably large, meaning that the nonzero expected particle content in the vacuum cannot be neglected.
+We note that there is no contradiction here, since spatiotemporally localised modes can be excited, even if the field is in the vacuum state defined with respect to the normal modes.
+In the next section, we show how this subcycle vacuum particle content can be converted into excitations of a mode-selective probe system.

-where we have subtracted away the ground state energy.
-Here, $\hat u$ is the annihilation operator for the harmonic oscillator, which will serve as the UDW detector, satisfying the commutation relation $[\hat u,\hat u^\dagger]=1$.
-Consider the initial state of the UDW detector to be its ground state $|0_u\rangle$, satisfying $\hat u|0_u\rangle=0$.
-The UDW detector interacts with the field via the following interaction-picture interaction Hamiltonian:
+\textit{Mode-selective Unruh-DeWitt detection model}---In general, the nonzero expectation value of a number operator cannot immediately be assumed to possess any concrete physical meaning.
+It is important to assign an operational meaning to this quantity, for example, by probing these excitations using a particle detector in some physical regime \cite{birrell1984quantum,unruh1984happens,takagi1986vacuum,sriramkumar2002probes,wald1994quantum}.
+For mathematical simplicity, we will use a simplified model given by a harmonic oscillator Unruh-DeWitt (UDW) detector that is coupled linearly to the conjugate field $\hat\pi$.
+This has been shown to serve as a useful toy model for a realistic scheme using electro-optic sampling \cite{onoe2022realizing}.